 Over the past twenty years, Kreta Eiendom, has helped dozens of families and individuals successfully invest in properties in Crete.
-Our highly rated services and professional knowledge around every aspect of property acquisition has made us a reference in the international real estate sector, in Crete.
-As a Kreta Eiendom customer, we are able to assist you with all your necessary paperwork and the legal process.
+Our highly rated services and professional knowledge on every aspect of property acquisition has made us a reference in the international real estate sector, in Crete.
+We are able to assist you, as a Kreta Eiendom customer, with all your necessary paperwork and the legal process.

 - Copy of passports

 Power of Attorney

-This document should be completed during your stay in Greece or, in case you are not here, can be sent by e mail.
+This document should be completed during your stay in Greece or, in case you are not here, can be sent by e-mail.
 The process itself is simple and uncomplicated.
-It will need to be passed to your chosen Lawyer.
-During your absence from Greece the Power of Attorney should be signed in the Greek Consulate of your Country.
-This, among other benefits, has the advantage of the document being issued in Greek.
-Therefore, no further translation is necessary.
+It will need to be provided to your chosen Lawyer.
+During your absence from Greece, the Power of Attorney should be signed in the Greek Consulate of your country.
+This, among other benefits, provides the advantage of the document being issued in Greek.
+Therefore, no translation is necessary.

-- Open and issue you with a Greek bank account in your name.
+- Open a Greek bank account in your name.

 - Check any encumbrances and litigations on the property.

 - Check all registered contracts relating to the property.

-- Can make payments on your behalf through the above account
+- Make payments on your behalf through the above account.

 - Present the contract to the Notary Public Office.